A General Framework For Detecting Anomalous Inputs to DNN Classifiers: Background and Related Works

-In Lee \etal~\cite{lee2018simple}, the layer representations of a DNN are modeled class-conditionally using multivariate Gaussian densities, which leads to the Mahalanobis distance from the mean vector as a layer feature.
-The feature vector of Mahalanobis distances from the layers is used to train a binary logistic classifier for discriminating adversarial (or OOD samples) from natural samples.
-Ma \etal~\cite{ma2018characterizing_iclr} propose using the LID of layer representations of a DNN as a feature for characterizing adversarial samples.
-Similar to the approach of Lee \etal~\cite{lee2018simple}, they calculate a feature vector of LID estimates from the layer representations, which is used for training a logistic classifier for discriminating adversarial samples from natural samples.
-In Yang \etal~\cite{yang2019ml}, feature attribution methods are used to characterize the input and intermediate layer representations of a DNN.
+\cite{ma2018characterizing_iclr} propose using the local intrinsic dimensionality (LID) of the layer representations as a test statistic for characterizing adversarial samples.
+Similar to the approach of \cite{lee2018simple}, they calculate a test statistic vector of LID estimates from the layer representations, which is used for training a logistic classifier for discriminating adversarial samples from natural samples.
+In the context of the meta-algorithm, this method does not calculate class-conditional test statistics.
+The LID is estimated based on the marginal distribution of the layer representation manifold.
+The LID test statistics are not normalized in any way, and use of the logistic classifier implies that this method also uses a weighted linear combination of the test statistics for scoring.

+In \cite{yang2019ml}, feature attribution methods are used to characterize the input and intermediate layer representations of a DNN.
 They find that adversarial inputs drastically alter the feature attribution map compared to natural inputs.
-Measures such as the inter-quartile range and median absolute deviation are used to quantify the dispersion in the distribution of attribution values, which are then used as features to train a logistic classifier for discriminating adversarial samples from natural samples.
+Statistical dispersion measures such as the inter-quartile range (IQR) and median absolute deviation (MAD) are used to quantify the dispersion in the distribution of attribution values, which are then used as test statistics (features) to train a logistic classifier for discriminating adversarial samples from natural samples.
+In the context of the meta-algorithm, this method does not calculate class-conditional test statistics.
+The test statistics based on IQR or MAD are not normalized in any way.
+Similar to \cite{lee2018simple} and \cite{ma2018characterizing_iclr}, this method uses a weighted linear combination of the test statistics for scoring.

 {\bf Unsupervised Methods}